-Following the enforcement activity, the DVLA will be notified.
-They may also write to the owner/registered keeper to confirm the deadline by which the vehicle must be collected.
+The DVLA will be notified after the enforcement activity.
+They may also write to the owner or registered keeper to confirm the vehicle's collection deadline.
 If the owner/registered keeper does not comply, the vehicle may be disposed of.

 Since 2004 the council has operated devolved powers from the Driver and Vehicle Licensing Authority to remove untaxed vehicles.
 This is in accordance with the Vehicle Excise and Registration Act 1994 and related regulations.
 Councils also have powers to remove or seize vehicles under a range of legislation including: